miiieagle/FOODU/README.md

 ## Project Description

 This project is a server-side application for an eatery, built using Node.js.
-The application focuses on user authentication and provides endpoints for retrieving the eatery's menu and processing orders.
+The application focuses on user authentication and provides endpoints for retrieving the eatery's menu, posting new menu items, and processing orders.

 ## Features

-- **User Authentication**: Register and login functionality using email and password.
+- **User Authentication**: Register, login, and OTP verification functionality.
 - **Menu Retrieval**: Endpoint to get the eatery's menu including dish names, descriptions, and prices.
+- **Menu Management**: Endpoint to post new menu items.
 - **Order Processing**: Endpoint to place orders by accepting dish IDs and quantities, and returning a confirmation message.
-- **OTP Verification**: Send OTP to email for user verification.
 - **API Testing and Documentation**: API endpoints tested and documented using Postman.

 ## Technologies Used